-The bilateral Agreement on the free movement of persons (AFMP) confers upon the citizens of Switzerland and of the member states of the European Union (EU) the right to freely choose their place of employment and residence within the national territories of the contracting parties.
+The bilateral Agreement on the free movement of persons (AFMP), signed in 1999 and into force since 2002, confers upon the citizens of Switzerland and of the member states of the European Union (EU) the right to freely choose their place of employment and residence within the national territories of the contracting parties.

 On 9 February 2014 the Swiss people voted in favor of the popular initiative "Against mass immigration".
-The new constitutional text required the Federal Council and Parliament to introduce within three years a new system for an autonomous management in regards to immigration and to safeguard the economy’s interests.
-On 11 February 2015 the Federal Council adopted a negotiating mandate in order to adapt the AFMP with the EU.
-On 4 march 2016 the Federal Council submitted draft legislation to the Parliament to manage immigration.
-Simultaneously intense consultations were led in 2015 and 2016 with the European Commission in order to find common ground.
+The new constitutional text required the Federal Council and Parliament to introduce, within three years, a new system of autonomous immigration management while safeguarding the economy’s interests.

 In December 2016, both chambers of Parliament agreed on an implementation law of Article 121a compatible with the AFMP.